 - Completion of all required science courses within seven years prior to admission to the program

 - A minimum of 23 credits completed or in progress at the time of application to the program.
-The courses include , , , , , , and
+The courses include , a Math General Education course from the approved General Education course list , , , , , and

 - A minimum cumulative grade point average for all college coursework of 2.0 on a 4.0 scale.
 In addition, a minimum grade point average of 2.5 for all program courses is required

 - A grade of “C” or higher is required for all general education requirements

 - Foreign educated students must have their college and high school transcripts evaluated by World Education Services (WES) or AACRAO International Education Services (IES)